 Except for historical information contained herein, the matters discussed in the Management's Discussion and Analysis of Results of Operations and Financial Condition and other sections of this Form 10-Q contain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements, which are not statements of historical fact, may contain estimates, assumptions, projections and/or expectations regarding future events.
 Words such as "anticipate," "assume," "believe," "estimate," "expect," "plan," "project," "will," and other expressions, which refer to future events and trends, identify forward-looking statements.
-Such forward-looking teterents are different business torgets are or object to estimate statements, and financial or other business targets, are subject to certain risks and uncertainties, which could cause actual results to differ materially from future results, performance or achievements of the Company expressed or implied by such forward-looking statements.
-Certain of such risks and uncertainties are discussed in more detail in the Company's Annual Report on Form 10-K for the year ended December 30, 2000 and include, but are not limited to, risks and uncertainties relating to investment in new production facilities, timely development and successful market acceptance of new products, price and availability of raw materials, impact of competitive products and pricing, business mix shift, successful integration of new acquisitions, customer and supplier and manufacturing concentrations, financial condition and inventory strategies of customers, changes in customer order patterns, increased competition, loss of significant contract(s) or customer(s), the euro conversion, legal proceedings, fluctuations in foreign exchange rates and other risks associated with foreign operations, changes in economic or political conditions, acts of war, terrorism, natural disasters, and other factors.
+Such forward-looking statements, and financial or other business targets, are subject to certain risks and uncertainties which could cause actual results to differ materially from anticipated future results, performance or achievements of the Company expressed or implied by such forward-looking statements.

+Certain of such risks and uncertainties are discussed in more detail in the Company's Annual Report on Form 10-K for the year ended December 29, 2001 and include, but are not limited to, risks and uncertainties relating to investment in development activities and new production facilities, timely development and successful market acceptance of new products, price and availability of raw materials, impact of competitive products and pricing, business mix shift, credit risks, successful integration of new acquisitions, customer and supplier and manufacturing concentrations, financial condition and inventory strategies of customers, changes in customer order patterns, increased competition, loss of significant contract(s) or customer(s), legal proceedings, fluctuations in foreign exchange rates and other risks associated with foreign operations, changes in economic or political conditions, acts of war, terrorism, natural disasters, and other factors.

-Any forward looking statements should also be considered in light of the factors detailed in Exhibit 99 in the Company's Annual Report on Form 10-K for the year ended December 30, 2000.
+Any forward looking statement should also be considered in light of the factors detailed in Exhibit 99 to the Company's Annual Report on Form 10-K for the year ended December 29, 2001.

 The Company's forward-looking statements represent its judgment only on the dates such statements were made.
-By making any forward-looking statements, the Company assumes no duty to update them to reflect new, changed or unanticipated events or circumstances.
+By making any forward-looking statements, the Company assumes no duty to update them to reflect new, changed or unanticipated events or circumstances, other than as may be required by law.